tfabris/BlueGigaEmpeg/README.md

 There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs using this on your particular car stereo.
 This project is open source on GitHub, so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.
-If you encounter problems, get a debug log and file a report on GitHub, using the debug procedure described in the section of this document titled ["Debug Bluetooth connection if needed"](#debug-bluetooth-connection-if-needed).

 Acknowledgments